Swanage: Festivals and events

 The town hosts a number of annual festivals and events.
 In the summer months there is a carnival week which includes a procession of floats and dancers and several firework displays, and many other attractions and small events including live music from various bands from all over Southern England, races and a regatta.

 The railway used to have special Thomas the Tank Engine themed events, and other special services.

 The town also hosts successful festivals, which attract more than a purely local audience.
 These include a jazz festival, a folk festival, a blues festival, and there are plans for a food festival in the future.

 New Year's Eve has traditionally been a big event for Swanage, with the town drawing more people from surrounding areas, and people travelling considerable distances to attend.
 In part this has been due to attendance by employees of the nearby Wytch Farm oil processing facility.
 While the popularity of the event has waned somewhat from its peak in the early 1990s, with fewer oil employees in the area, there is still a large gathering each year, spilling out into the square and High Street at midnight.
 It is a long-standing tradition in Swanage for people to dress up for New Year's Eve to add to the atmosphere.
 There is no specific fancy dress "theme".

+Media

+Local news and television programmes are provided by BBC South and ITV Meridian.
+Television signals are received from Rowridge transmitting station.

+Local radio stations are BBC Radio Solent on 96.1 FM, Heart South on 102.3 FM, Greatest Hits Radio South on 105.8 FM, Nation Radio South Coast on 106.6 FM and Purbeck Coast FM, a community based radio station that broadcast on 101.2 FM.

+The town is served by these local newspapers: